Main Policy Content

 - Cross References

-As a unit within the University, the University Libraries are required to adhere to GURU Policy AD61 University Marketing and Communications (https://policies.psu.edu/policies/ad61)
+As a unit within the University, Penn State University Libraries is required to adhere to Penn State Policy AD61 University Marketing and Communications (https://policies.psu.edu/policies/ad61).

-The Libraries’ Public Relations and Marketing Department (PRaM) is responsible for adherence to this University Policy, and PRaM’s manager serves as the University Editor Representative for Penn State University Park libraries.
+The University Libraries’ Public Relations and Marketing Department (PRaM) is responsible for adherence to this University Policy, and PRaM’s department head serves as the University Editor Representative for the University Libraries.

-This means that at University Park, all Libraries promotional materials for collections, services, personnel, and programs are governed by GURU Policy AD61 and are to be routed through the Office of Public Relations and Marketing to ensure adherence to the University’s policy.
-This includes ads, brochures, postcards, invitations, posters, newsletter articles, press releases, media announcements, carousel images, digital signage, social media, and more.
+All University Libraries promotional materials for resources, collections, services, personnel, programs, and events are governed by Policy AD61 and are to be routed through the Office of Public Relations and Marketing to ensure adherence to the University’s policy.
+This includes news releases, feature articles, social media, digital designs and signage, advertising, invitations, photography, promotional videos, posters and other promotional print materials, and more.

-Note that this does not include teaching materials, such as instructional guides.
+Note that this does not include teaching materials, such as instructional guides, which are the responsibility of instructors.

 BACKGROUND NOTE ON THE UNIVERSITY'S MARKETING POLICY, EXCERPT FROM AD61: